OXID-eSales/paypal-checkout-documentation/configuration.rst

 PayPal Vaulting is :emphasis:`activated` by default.

-In the checkout (:ref:`oxdajr15`, item 1) or in the account (:ref:`oxdajr16`, item 1), your customers can use it to save their payment information for credit cards or PayPal accounts for future purchases.
+Your customers can use this feature to save their payment information (for credit cards or PayPal accounts) during checkout for future purchases (:ref:`oxdajr15`, item 1) and, if needed, delete them under :guilabel:`Manage PayPal` or :guilabel:`Manage Credit or Debit Card` (:ref:`oxdajr16`).

 .. _oxdajr15:

 .. figure:: /media/screenshots/oxdajr15.png
-   :alt: Saving payment information in the checkout
+   :alt: Saving payment information during checkout
    :width: 650
    :class: with-shadow

-   Fig.: Saving payment information in the checkout
+   Fig.: Saving payment information during checkout

 .. _oxdajr16:

 .. figure:: /media/screenshots/oxdajr16.png
-   :alt: Saving and managing payment information in the account
+   :alt: Managing payment information in the account
    :width: 650
    :class: with-shadow

-   Fig.: Saving and managing payment information in the account
+   Fig.: Managing payment information in the account

 This speeds up the checkout process for regular customers and increases the user-friendliness of your OXID eShop.
 The payment button is labeled accordingly (:ref:`oxdajr17`, item 1).